 - Wear long sleeves, eye protection and closed outdoor shoes, especially if you are working in thick bush.

-- Rather call in the professionals if you are pruning plants near power lines, trying to remove a very large or broken branch, or trying to remove heavy branches against your house.
+- It is better to call in the professionals if you are planning to prune plants near power lines, trying to remove a very large or broken branch, or trying to remove heavy branches against your house.

 Gardening and Pruning Made Easy with the Best Garden Loppers!